sydevops85/datacom-ai-job-simulation/README.md

 # Install dependencies
 npm install

-# Configure environment variables
+# Configure environment variables (see frontend/.env.example)
 cp .env.example .env
+#  Update REACT_APP_API_URL to match your backend URL

 # Start development server
 npm start
 ```

-The application will open at `http://localhost:3000`
+The application will open in your browser (see documentation for details)

 ## API Documentation